Historical Context

 The Lesson

-The technology isn’t the bottleneck — the organizational, educational, and institutional ecosystem surrounding it is.
+The technology isn’t the bottleneck.
+The organizational, educational, and institutional ecosystem surrounding it is.
 On-tap power democratized access to energy in ways that shifted competitive advantage from those who owned power infrastructure to those who used it most intelligently.

 AI Parallel

 This is the on-tap intelligence moment.
 AI transforms cognitive capabilities from scarce expert resources into utilities.
 The productivity gains will arrive later than expected, and through organizational redesign more than simple substitution.
+Brynjolfsson, Rock & Syverson (2021) call this the “Productivity J-Curve”: trillions in intangible investment are being made now but aren’t captured in measured output.

 03